Questions & Answers

 Coquitlam Community Coquitlam is the third largest school district in British Columbia with 31,000 students in 70 schools.
 The district includes the cities of Coquitlam, Port Moody and Port...more information

-The following is a list of relevant links in our general area: Our students come from all over the world to attend Kindergarten to Grade 12 in Coquitlam School District International Education...more information
+Our students come from all over the world to attend Kindergarten to Grade 12 in Coquitlam School District International Education Program.
+Some of the countries represented by our International...more information

 Recreational Teams & Activities Each school offers a variety of extra-curricular activities and clubs including drama, band, choir, yearbook, skiing, chess and athletic activities as field...more information